-NITRO activated sites in SharePoint Online and On-Premises
+NITRO activated sites in SharePoint Online, On-Premises (SharePoint Server Subscription Edition)

 This article describes the usage of expression builder in column mappings of different actions in Custom Actions.

 Expression builder supporting below types of expressions:

 To use expression builder in column mappings, go to the actions configured in custom actions, ‘Add column mappings’ and click ellipses icon to define the expression for column value.